 The big deal here is seeing the two extraordinary mountain passes known as Sunwapta and Bow.
 The Bow Summit is also considered the highest elevation along the parkway, teetering at 2133m above sea level.

 Watching the sunrise at Bow Lake in Banff National Park is a breathtaking sight.

-The summit is the highest peak in the Icefields Parkway.
-But even if you don’t make the sunrise, anytime is a good time to view this natural wonder.
+The summit is the highest peak in the Icefields Parkway but even if you don’t make the sunrise, anytime is a good time to view this natural wonder.

-5-Sunset at Peyto Lake
+5- Hike Peyto Lake

-Watch how the sun dips below the mountains at this aqua-marine blue glacial fed lake.
+Watch how the sun dips below the mountains at this aqua-marine blue glacial-fed lake.

 This spectacular nature experience is one of the highlights of the journey along the Icefields Parkway.

 Many insiders swear Peyto Lake is the most visited and photographed lake in the Canadian Rockies.

 Once you see the bright turquoise water, you will instinctively yell, “Wow!!”